osmosis-labs/osmosis/x/bridge/README.md

 ### ChangeAssetStatus

-This method allows to update the status of the given asset.
+This method allows updating the status of the given asset.
 Only members of the **super valset** can invoke this method.

 ```protobuf
 // MsgChangeAssetStatus changes the status of the provided asset.